 Interest Rate Risk.
 At September 27, 2003, we had a term loan under our credit facility of \$10.0 million and cash and cash equivalents in the amount of \$26.2 million.
+In addition, we had a note payable for the acquisition of PhosLo of \$27.1 million.
 Cash equivalents consist of money market funds and auction rate securities with maturities of three months or less placed with major financial institutions.

 Our exposure to market risk relates to our borrowings and to our cash and investments.
 Our borrowings under our credit facility are subject to changes in interest rates, specifically LIBOR, and expire in June 2006.
+The note payable related to the PhosLo acquisition was discounted at our estimated interest rate under our credit facility on August 4, 2003, the date of the closing agreement.
 We maintain an investment portfolio of money market funds, qualified purchaser funds, and auction rate securities.
 The securities in our investment portfolio are not leveraged, and are, due to their very short-term nature, subject to minimal interest rate risk.
 We currently do not hedge interest rate exposure.
 Because of the short-term maturities of our investments, we do not believe that a change in market rates would have a significant negative impact on the value of our investment portfolio.